 Public outreach was a key part of the process during the development of the Energy Action Plan (EAP).
-To this effort, the public outreach strategy included an online survey and a community study session hosted by the Grass Valley Planning Commission on June 19th, 2018.
-The online survey was released to collect public input on the EAP and proposed Goals, Strategies and Actions from community members who were unable to attend the study session.
-The online survey was kept open from May 31st, 2018 to July 21st, 2018 and received 46 responses.
-Both the survey and study session were publicized at the City Hall offices, Chamber of Commerce office, and the Grass Valley Public Library.
-It was also featured on the two local radio stations (KVMR and KNCO), posted on community calendars, and displayed on the SBC website and Facebook page.
-Additionally, the SBC Climate Planning Team hosted an interactive public input session on July 28th at the City's booth during the first night of Grass Valley Thursday Night Market, and collected additional input from over 35 community members.
+To this effort, the public outreach strategy included an online survey and a community workshop hosted in the Board of Supervisors' Chambers on October 22nd, 2018.
+The online survey was released to collect public input on the EAP and proposed Goals, Strategies, and Actions from community members who were unable to attend the study session.
+The online survey was open from October 8th, 2018 to November 5th, 2018 and received 36 responses.
+Both the survey and community workshop were publicized at County offices, County libraries, various business locations, and Sierra College campuses in both Grass Valley and Truckee.
+It was also sent out as an email-blast by SBC and Nevada County to residents and business owners.
+The publicity was featured on the two local radio stations (KVMR and KNCO), posted on community calendars, and displayed on the SBC website and Facebook page, as well as the County website and Facebook page.

-The public input collected at the study session, from the online survey, and at the market booth was incorporated into the development of the goals and strategies highlighted in Chapter 3 and used to prioritize the implementation actions Chapter 4.
+The public input collected at the study session and from the online survey was incorporated into the development of the goals and strategies highlighted in Chapter 3 and used to prioritize the implementation actions Chapter 4.
 A summary of this input is detailed below.